NREL/EnergyPlus/design/FY2021/NFP-runarouind-heat-recovery-loop.md

 **R. Raustad, FSEC**

- - Original Date - 2/5/21
+ - Original Date - 2/5/21 DRAFT NFP
- - Revision Date
+ - Revision Date - 8/2/21 FINAL NFP and Design Doc

 ## Justification for New Feature ##

 Heat recovery is common in HVAC systems.
 A heat exchanger can easily be installed in an air system where two air steams are side-by-side.
-However, when the air steams are not are not located near each other, application of heat recovery is more difficult.
+However, when the air steams are not located near each other, application of heat recovery is more difficult.
 Designers have overcome this issue by using water coils connected with piping and a pump to create a closed loop system where energy is transfered between these two coil.
 Third parties are not able to model this type of system in EnergyPlus.

 ## E-mail and  Conference Call Conclusions ##

+Several conference calls have guided this new feature over the last few months.
+The model evolved as:
+1) allow coil-on-branch configuration with existing plant loop (HVACController did not work)
+2) allow coil-on-branch configuration with RootSolver style controller (water temps did not converge and SimHVAC max itertion warnings appeared)
+3) create new class for CoilSystem:WaterCoil:HeatRecovery and initialize plant loop water temp on FirstHVACIteration (good control)
+4) use new object CoilSystem:Cooling:Water and integrate into UnitarySystem with similar plant loop water temperature initialization (same good result, much less code overhead)

 ## Overview ##